 1. False.
 Frozen skin tissue can easily be damaged by rubbing.
 A better alternative is to heat the frostbitten area quickly in warm, but not hot, water.

 2. c.
 Even if they look irregular, all snow crystals start with an underlying six-sided structure.

 3. Car B will stop before Car A. The car driving on ice at 30 degrees Fahrenheit needs a braking distance twice as long as the car driving on ice at 0 degrees Fahrenheit, since ice is more slippery near the freezing point than at lower temperatures.

 4. The albedo, or reflective property, of fresh snow is typically around 87 percent.

-In order to be prepared for what is to come, check out our 2015 edition of The Old Farmer’s Almanac to see our weather predictions for the entire year!
+In order to be prepared for what is to come, check out our latest edition of The Old Farmer’s Almanac to see our weather predictions for the entire year!